ZongyangYue/BuildBlockchain/README.md

 # BuildBlockchain
+## Build a blockchain and a cryptocurrency
-## Build a sample blockchain and let cryptocurrency transactions happen on the blockchain.
+Build a sample blockchain and let cryptocurrency transactions happen on the blockchain.
 Use Postman to send GET and POST requests to the nodes we set up by using Python Flask.
 Set up multiple nodes to have a decentralized cryptocurrency by creating different nodes on different ports.

 ## Build a Smart Contract for a coin ICO
 Use remix Ethereum IDE to edit hadcoin_ico.sol in Solidity language.